ExcelFunctions.net Logo

 The Binomial Distribution is a statistical measure that is frequently used to indicate the probability of a specific number of successes occurring from a specific number of independent trials.

-The Negative Binomial Distribution is related to this function.
-However, for the Negative Binomial Distribution, the number of successes is fixed and the number of trials varies.
+For the Negative Binomial Distribution, the number of successes is fixed and the number of trials varies.
 The function calculates the probability of a specific number of failures occurring, before the fixed number of successes is obtained.

 Further information can be found on the Wikipedia Negative Binomial Distribution page